sbabic/swupdate/doc/source/licensing.rst

 many others who contributed code (see the actual source code and the git commit messages for details).
 You can redistribute SWUpdate and/or modify it under the terms of version 2 of the GNU General Public License as published by the Free Software Foundation.
-Most of it can also be distributed, at your option, under any later version of the GNU General Public License -- see individual files for exceptions.
+Some files can also be distributed, at your option, under any later version of the GNU General Public License -- see individual files for exceptions.

 To make this easier, license headers in the source files will be replaced with a single line reference to Unique License Identifiers as defined by the Linux Foundation's SPDX project [1].
-For example, in a source file the full "GPL v2.0 or later" header text will be replaced by a single line:
+For example, in a source file the full "GPL v2.0 only" header text will be replaced by a single line:

 ::